alanmimms/jurassic-20/README.md

 We'll see.

-# TO DO

-* Redo these boards from new layout version of schematics (missed that in first pass).
-If I don't do this they will not be easy to debug and won't be maintainable and probably won't work properly with all features.
-Reworked boards are usually minimum to get it to work and not complete with all fixes from the new version in my experience.
-We'll see...
-  1. CCL
-  1. CRC

 # Architecture
 The backplane and netlist are written in a language I designed for this purpose.
 This is parsed by a JavaScript based "compiler" that